pinting/SuspiciousKeePassMini/README.md

 - Terms for iOS in the app name in an inappropriate manner.
 - Terms for iOS in the app name displayed on the device.

-for this reason we call IOSKeePass after FreeKeePass.
+for this reason we call IOSKeePass after KeePassMini.

 Translated with www.DeepL.com/Translator (free version)

-Free KeePass ist a fork of MiniKeePass, i do it, because i find that this Software is great stuff for password storing and sensible data to a local file, and only in the cloud with a strong enrcyption, also i mean, it was free and it should be keep for free in future.
+Free KeePass ist a fork of MinKeePassMini, i do it, because i find that this Software is great stuff for password storing and sensible data to a local file, and only in the cloud with a strong enrcyption, also i mean, it was free and it should be keep for free in future.
 I have create a new repo on Github, because the original Github project was setting to read only, and i can´t support the original Software development.